 Dorothy "Dot" Swain Lewis passed away on September 9, 2013 at the mountain home she built in Fern Valley, Idyllwild, Califonia, twenty one days before her 98th birthday.
 She is survived by her sister, Betty Turbyfill of Asheville, North Carolina, as well as her only son, Albert Z Lewis Jr. of Arlington, Virginia, grandchildren Yani and Kieren Johanson, and Jennifer Budde, and many cousins, nieces, nephews and their children, located from North Carolina to Alaska to New Zealand.

 Her application for burial at Arlington National Cemetery (Special Exception), was denied by the Secretary of the Army for various policy reasons, though her son has asked for reconsideration of that application in light of the recent legislation re-opening Arlington National Cemetery to the WASP.
 (Request) Also see Facebook and ANC Rights Page on Fifinella.com.
-If denied, her interment may be multiple and non-official, at various appropriate locations, in keeping with her non-traditional, happy, ground-breaking spirit.
+Since her application was again denied, her interment may be multiple and non-official, at various appropriate locations, in keeping with her non-traditional, happy, ground-breaking spirit.
 Locations are expected to include Arizona, Texas, Wisconsin, New York City, North Carolina, California as well as Arlington.

 Copyright 2004, 2015 Albert Z Lewis Jr. / Estate of Dorothy Swain Lewis - All rights reserved.